 Connect the output of the automated decision with other workflow activities to route the document in the workflow.

-Drag the connector lines from the output port to the input ports of an activity.
+Drag the connector lines from the output port to the input port of another activity.

 5. Handling errors